 - 1. Perform visual checks to make sure it is safe and appropriate to move into the target lane - 2.
-Fully engage the appropriate turn signal and initiate the lane change by having your hands on the steering wheel. - 3.
-Disengage the turn signal after you are in the target lane.
+Fully engage the appropriate turn signal and initiate the lane change by having your hands on the steering wheel.

 NOTE: Auto Lane Change cancels if the lane change cannot be completed in five seconds.